sasqwatch/yawast/README.md

 This is meant to provide a easy way to perform initial analysis and information discovery.
 It's not a full testing suite, and it certainly isn't Metasploit.
 The idea is to provide a quick way to perform initial data collection, which can then be used to better target further tests.
 It is especially useful when used in conjunction with Burp Suite (via the `--proxy` parameter).

+### Installing

+The simplest method to install is to use the RubyGem installer:

+`gem install yawast`

+This allows for simple updates (`gem update yawast`) and makes it easy to ensure that you are always using the latest version.

+YAWAST requires Ruby 2.2+, and is tested on Mac OSX and Linux (Windows should work; please open a ticket if you have issues).

 ### Tests

 The following tests are performed: